U.S. Supreme Court Rejects Independent State Legislature Theory in Moore v. Harper

 “When state legislatures prescribe the rules concerning federal elections, they remain subject to the ordinary exercise of state judicial review,” the opinion emphatically states.
 This decision represents a repudiation of the ahistorical and unfounded ISL theory and allows state courts to continue to play an indispensable role in reviewing congressional maps — and other election laws regulating federal elections — enacted by state legislatures to ensure their compliance with state constitutions.

-Today’s pro-democracy ruling in Moore originates from what began as a standard redistricting lawsuit challenging North Carolina’s new congressional and legislative maps drawn by the Legislature using 2020 census data.
-(Notably, although all three sets of maps were challenged in state court, only the congressional map was ultimately at issue in the North Carolina Republicans’ appeal to the U.S. Supreme Court.)
+Today’s ruling in Moore originates from what began as a standard redistricting lawsuit challenging North Carolina’s new congressional and legislative maps drawn by the Legislature using 2020 census data.
+(Although all three sets of maps were challenged in state court, only the congressional map was ultimately at issue in the North Carolina Republicans’ appeal to the U.S. Supreme Court.)

 In the ensuing state court litigation, the North Carolina Supreme Court ultimately struck down the challenged congressional map in February 2022 for being a partisan gerrymander that violated the state constitution and ordered it be replaced with a fairer interim congressional map drawn by court-appointed special masters for the 2022 election cycle.